-All application materials must be submitted by 7:00 PM Central Standard Time (US) on October 15, 2018.
+All application materials must be submitted by 7:00 PM Central Standard Time (U.S.) on October 1, 2021.
 Incomplete applications will not be considered for review.

 Candidates for the fellowships must display superb ability in scientific or engineering research and must show definite promise of becoming outstanding leaders in the research they pursue.
 Fellows work closely with an Argonne sponsor to pursue their research interests.
 Fellows are hired as an Argonne Scholar with full benefits, a highly competitive salary and a stipend for research support.
 Fellows may renew their appointments on an annual basis for up to 3 years, with the possibility of retention.

 - Proposals must align with Argonne or DOE missions